 Find out other clothing combinations with our capsule wardrobes!

-However, you can pack lighter-weight fabric dresses in moderately cold weather, too, as long as you wear warm layers underneath and over the dress.
+You can pack lighter-weight fabric dresses in moderately cold weather, too, as long as you wear warm layers underneath and over the dress.
 This is actually one of the most strategic ways to pack for trips with different weather or when traveling in between seasons.
 Layering!

 Learn more about this strategy here!